cvc5/AletheInEunoia/README.md

   uses the term `false`.
 Hence, a the simple `false` term should be parsed as the empty clause, and `@cl false` is the clause containing the literal `false`.
+* The `assume` commands must already use the `@cl`.
+That is, `(assume t1 F)`, becomes `(assume t1 (@cl F))`.
+However, a clause in an `assume` always contains exactly one literal.
 * Sharing doesn't use `! .. :named`, but instead uses `define` commands.
-* Since AletheLF doesn't support overloading, arithmetic negation uses the operator `u-`.
+* Since AletheLF doesn't support function overloading, arithmetic negation uses the operator `u-`.
 * Since AletheLF doesn't support `let` properly, `let` must be printed using a special binder.
 The a term `(let ((x t1) (y t2)) t3)` becomes `(_ (_ (@let ((x S1) (y S2)) t3) t1) t2)`.
   Furthermore, the rule `let` is renamed to `let_elim`.
+* The arguments of rules with a flexible number of arguments (e.g., `la_generics`) must be wrapped in an n-ary function.
+For example the coefficients of `la_generic` can be printed as `(+ c1 c2 ..)`.
 * Context handling introduces slightly more complex terms.
 See below.

 See also `NOTE` comments in the `signature/rules.smt3` file.

 ## Contexts

-Alethe Classic has a notion of contexts used to reason about binders.
+The Alethe calculus has a notion of contexts used to reason about binders.
 Contexts are lists of variable assignments and shadowings (self assignments).
-An Alethe Classic context corresponds to a substitution (e.g., `σ`).
+An Alethe context corresponds to a substitution (e.g., `σ`).
 Conclusions of steps that work under contexts always have the form `(@cl (= L R))`.
 The intended meaning is that `Lσ` is equal to `R` in the theory.